Saturday, August 8, 2009

 Thanks to the *brilliant* CSS box model, very simple tasks have become a nightmare.

--moz-padding-end.
+-moz-padding-start and -moz-padding-end.

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">